Captain by

 Born in a small town in New York’s Catskill Mountains, my father remembered dancing around a bonfire as a six-year-old to celebrate the 1918 armistice.

 Two decades later when the US entered WWII he enlisted in the Army as a newly minted physician.
-Assigned to the Charleston, SC Port of Embarkation, he was entitled to officer housing and allowed to bring his wife.
-There in 1944 I was born in an Army hospital.
+Assigned to the Charleston, SC Port of Embarkation, he was entitled to officer housing and allowed to bring his wife, and there in an Army hospital I was born.

 – Dana Susan Lehrman